 Sometimes miscellaneous categories like Entertainment can go way over budget because it’s not specific enough.
 Entertainment can mean so many things!
 With a cash limit, you’ll know exactly when the fun starts and ends.

 Most everyone enjoys a new outfit.
-It’s easy to see why clothing can cause some major overspending for some people.
+It’s easy to see why clothing can cause some major overspending.
 By making a plan at the beginning of the month and sticking to the cash you have, you can enjoy your clothes guilt-free.

 Other Envelopes to Consider